-A complaint letter is far more effective if it’s written in steps that outline exactly what outcome you are looking for.
+A complaint letter is far more effective if it’s written in steps that outline the desired outcome you are looking for.

-I’ve written a complaint letter or two in my time and as a result, I’ve had some pleasing surprises and some not so favourable results.
+I’ve written a complaint letter or two in my time, and as a result, I’ve had some pleasing surprises and not-so-favourable results.

 What is a complaint?